jkuebart/amd-define/README.md

 So here it is – my submission to the [AMD loader][AMD] fray.

-The aim here is to be minimally working and not comprehensive or complete.
+The aim here is to be minimally working and not comprehensive, complete or compatible.
 Some of my projects are so tiny they don't warrant a loader three times their own size, while still benefitting from the modularity and dependency resolution they provide.

+This loader makes use of commonly available [ECMAScript 6][ES6] features such as Promises and won't work in environments that lack them.

 Note that in case a circular dependency is detected, an Error will be reported.
 This is in contrast to [some other][CYC] AMD loaders that quietly